 Improved Collaboration Across Teams

-Cloud security technology can also help organizations meet the regulatory framework requirements which they abide by, ensuring that organizations use, store, manage, transmit, and protect sensitive data in the cloud according to applicable controls.
+Cloud security technology can also help organizations meet the regulatory framework requirements that they abide by, ensuring that organizations use, store, manage, transmit, and protect sensitive data in the cloud according to applicable controls.

 This includes but is not limited to data encryption and a robust endpoint protection (EPP) solution.
 The best endpoint protection platforms use a multi-layered defense against sophisticated threats, combining signatures, static AI, and behavioral AI.
 They protect, detect, and respond to threats in real-time, at machine speed.